callumflack/callum-flack-design/content/posts/2018-09-24-the-matter-of-taste.comp.md

 Given our revised definition of taste as a unit of creative problem-solving ability, the question is, so what?
 Why does taste matter?
 As software destroys, transmutes and unbundles markets into recursively smaller niches, the user experience of these products becomes a major battleground for competitive differentiation.
 When all is said and done, business success will be decided by how well their product's interfaces _make people feel_.
 A frustrating interface will be dismissed, and a satisfying interface will create a customer.

 But what makes an interface successful?
 Beyond speed of performance, cohesive information sequences and anticipation of the human context and need, designing an experience that hopes to create feeling can only be done _with feeling_.
-The difference between good and bad becomes a matter of who can bring to bear greater focus and knowhow within the problem space, who can build a greater _taste_ for it.
+The difference between good and bad becomes a matter of who can bring to bear greater focus and knowhow within the problem space, who can build with better _taste_.

 <!-- These fine-grained attention to the problem   -->